Days 1 - 2

 Days 2 - 5

-Bordering Botswana in South Africa’s North West Province, the lesser-known Madikwe Game Reserve is the fifth-largest reserve in South Africa.
-It is home to a wild dog reserve and is home to abundant wildlife including the world-renowned Big Five and over 300 bird species such as vulture, ostrich and the large kori bustard.
-The landscape is characterised by vast grasslands, woodlands, and the rugged Tshwene Tshwene hills sheltering a host of wildlife.
-Visitors can look forward to sunset drinks overlooking the Madikwe Dam, ample game viewing opportunities and a variety of accommodation options ranging from community lodges to luxury safari lodges in a malaria-free zone.
+Bordering Botswana in South Africa’s North West Province, Madikwe Game Reserve is the fifth-largest reserve in the country and is home to a great number of animal species.
+It contains a wild dog reserve, and is inhabited by the world-renowned Big Five, as well as Brown Hyenas, Cheetahs, and Aardwolf.
+Visitors will also be surrounded by over 300 bird species, including vulture, ostrich, and the large kori bustard.
+The landscape is characterised by vast grasslands, woodlands, and the rugged Tshwene Tshwene hills - creating enthralling scenes that often attract photographers and artists.
+Visitors can look forward to sunset drinks overlooking the Madikwe Dam.
+Madikwe Game Reserve is one of the only reserves in South Africa that is malaria free.